Introduction

 How do Cut or Peel Butternut Squash?

-Step 3: Take a metal spoon and scoop all the seeds out after you remove all the skin from the squash.
+Step 3: Take a metal spoon and scoop all the seeds out after you remove all the skin from the cucurbit.
 Well, it’s up to you to discard the seeds or keep them up for roasting.

-How to Prepare Butternut Squash?
+How To Cook Butternut Squash?

 How To Cook Butternut Squash With Roasting Method?

-Roasting is one of the usual methods of cooking butternut squash.
+Roasting is one of the usual methods of cooking butternut squash recipes.
 Cooking can be done in an oven, where time varies from 25 minutes to 1 hour.
 Take it with or without the skin to cook in an oven.
 You can roast it by cutting it in half vertically or having its 1-inch small cubes chopped.

 Flavor it with salt and black pepper, then slather it with olive oil.
 Adding extra veggies like onions, sprouts, or potatoes is optional.
 Moreover, you can sprinkle brown sugar, nutmeg, ground cinnamon, or drizzle maple syrup over it.